Amari Cooper Player Prop Bets for NFL Week 17 | Dallas vs. Arizona 1/2/2022

 Season Stats

-- Cooper has 768 receiving yards on 60 receptions (90 targets), with seven touchdowns, averaging 51.2 yards per game.
+- Cooper's stat line reveals 60 catches for 768 yards and seven touchdowns.
+He puts up 51.2 yards per game, and has been targeted 90 times.

-- Cooper has been the target of 90 of his team's 580 passing attempts this season, or 15.5% of the target share.
+- So far this season, 15.5% of the 580 passes thrown by his team have gone Cooper's way.

-- Cooper has seen the ball thrown his way 14 times in the red zone this season, 16.1% of his team's 87 red zone pass attempts.
+- Cooper (14 red zone targets) has been the recipient of 16.1% of his team's 87 red zone pass attempts.

 - The Cowboys have run 57.8% passing plays and 42.2% rushing plays this season.
 They rank first in the NFL in scoring.